o-ran-sc/com-golog/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+CI
+--

+The Dockerfile in the `ci` directory _only_ runs, when build, the unit tests for the repository.